Toxin Tips: Are You Really Drinking Healthy Coffee?

 I personally drink mushroom coffee.
 I know that sounds pretty wild!
-I will tell you am bit more about WHY I love this stuff.
+I will tell you a bit more about WHY I love this stuff.
 I am very sensitive to caffeine, it gives me a lift and then sends me to the moon.
 Anxiety often sets in a few hours after I drink coffee.
 But, being a Mom of three small children, I would drink it anyway.
 Then I found this awesome mushroom coffee, and I can drink it without the extreme coffee buzz or the anxiety.
 I have been drinking it every day since.
 The adaptogenic properties in the mushrooms help balance the stress response.
 It truly is amazing stuff!
 If you want to give it a try for yourself, visit THIS PAGE.
-Click on the “shop now” in the top right to get to the coffee.
+Click on the “See All Products” in the middle of the page to get to the coffee.
 You won’t be disappointed!
 Use coupon code “REALFOODRN” to get 10% off your order.

 P.S.
 You can also see the full line of coffees and all of the products and pricing HERE.